abokecn/serverslist/README.md

 ### 📊 Data Visualization
-- Detailed server information display (IP, configuration, bandwidth, price, etc.)
+- Detailed server information display (configuration, bandwidth, price, etc.)
 - Service provider icon for quick redirection to the official website
 - Summary of fees and statistics